AWS Transit Gateway Service Level Agreement

-Service Credits are calculated as a percentage of the total charges paid by you for the applicable Transit Gateway for which the Monthly Uptime Percentage fell within the ranges set forth in the table below:
+Service Credits are calculated as a percentage of the total charges paid by you for the applicable Transit Gateway for the monthly billing cycle in which the Service Commitment was not met, in accordance with the schedule below:

 |Monthly Uptime Percentage||Service Credit Percentage|

 |Less than 99.99% but greater than or equal to 99.0%||10%|